hezamwa/hezamwa-tetris-new-twist/README.md

 6. **Configure Environment Variables**
    - Create `.env` file in project root
    - Add your Firebase configuration as shown above

-## Demo Mode

-The app will run in demo mode without Firebase configuration.
-In demo mode:
-- Landing page and game functionality work normally
-- Authentication features are disabled
-- No user profiles or statistics tracking
-- Local gameplay only

 ## Available Scripts